carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 > {: .language-bash}
 {: .callout}

-We covered a lot of ground in this episode!
+We covered a lot of ground in this lesson!
 We showed you how to use `conda search` to see which versions of the NVIDIA CUDA Toolkit and related libraries such as NCCL and cuDNN were available via Conda.
 Then we walked you through example Conda environment files for several popular data science frameworks that can use GPUs.
 We wrapped up with a discussion of two different approaches